f5devcentral/adaptiveapps/resources/f5xc-vk8s-mk8s-nlb/README.md

 As our customers’ successful business outcomes more and more rely on successful application deployments, the ability to reduce time-to-market while increasing application resilience and availability has become paramount.
 Kubernetes usage has become mainstream, along with adoption of automation-enabling APIs.

-Gone are the days where customers would deploy their monolithic applications to a single on-prem data center.
+Gone are the days when customers would deploy their monolithic applications to a single on-prem data center.
 With the advent of microservices, virtual machines, containers, and private / public cloud, our customer deployments have evolved into a much more complicated state involving a hybrid of many of these technologies.
 While deployments may have become more complicated and, ironically, automated, application resiliency and availability is still the most important business-focused requirement.

 Customers require the ability to deploy on-prem workloads with F5 application services, with an automated way to migrate these to private / public cloud and/or F5 Distributed Cloud (F5XC) in order to provide a seamless end-user failover experience in case of system unavailability.
 End users should not be aware nor impacted by any level of application outage.
 Correspondingly, the business should not be impacted by such outages either in terms of revenue generation, customer-facing services and support, etc.